grschafer/cohete_conjugador/README.md

 7. Run the program: python scrape_verbs.py in_verbs.txt

-Output will be written to the file named "output" (sample output is included)
+Output will be written to the file named "verblist.txt" (sample output is included)

 How to play the game